Top 10 English Speaking Countries in Europe

-With a proficiency of the English language up to 67.77%, Norway truly displays the enthusiasm of having English as a second language.
+With proficiency in the English language up to 67.77%, Norway truly displays the enthusiasm of having English as a second language.
 So it is only fair that this country is on the list.

 In these areas, the Norse language seems to have a great influence on the English language as it has been occupied by Vikings for a very long time.

 As the list progresses, the names of the countries don’t come with a shocking element.
 While Danish also remains high in demand, but the English proficiency supersedes with 69.93%.
 And that is just the count of the adult population.

 With the proficiency of 70.40% in English, Sweden is as near-native as they come.
 The presence of English remains strong to date.

 The Dutch supersede the Swedes in their percentage of English proficiency by 71.45%.

 In addition, we also have Ireland and Malta with a whopping percentage of the English-speaking population.
 Percentages for other countries are as follows: